CMecrow/CM-Project-5/testing.md

 # Testing

 Testing on this project has been done both manually and through validators and linters.
-Detailed below are some of the test conducted, issues found and workarounds implimented.
+Detailed below are some of the tests conducted, issues found and workarounds implimented.

 ---